MattWindsor91/roslyn/concepts/docs/compare.md

 We compare concept systems by the type of methods we can attach to concepts and instances.
 The categories are as follows:

-- _Static_: concepts can have methods that don’t have or need object receivers.
-This is useful for abstracting over constructors and type-level properties.
+- _Static_: methods that don’t have or need object receivers---useful for abstracting over constructors and type-level properties.
-- _Instance_: concepts can have methods that take an object receiver by value.
-This is useful for simulating interfaces with concepts.
+- _Instance_: methods that take an object receiver by value---useful for simulating interfaces with concepts.
-- _By-ref_: concepts can have methods that take an object receiver by reference.
-This is useful for when the object is a value type: by-value semantics would make a copy and prevent direct mutation.
+- _By-ref_: methods that take an object receiver by reference---useful for when the object is a value type, and by-value semantics would make a copy and thwart direct mutation.
 - _Operator_: concepts can overload operators.

 ## Static Methods ##